theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Build Demo 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Build-Demo-1.png)

+In an open folder context, however, you must right click the folder instead to toggle the build process.

 After the process has started, the process will continue to build and output data to the Build window pane:

 ![Build Demo 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Build-Demo-2.png)